Fairey III-D MkII Seaplane. Monument to the First Flight Across the South Atlantic, Lisbon

-At 16:30 on 30 March 1922 Coutinho and Cabral took off from the Tagus naval base, located near the Belem tower in Lisbon.
-Late in the evening of the same day, having overcome about one and a half thousand kilometers, the pilots reached the Canary Islands, where they found that fuel consumption is higher than expected, and landed in Las Palmas.
-The journey resumed on April 5, pilots overcame 1370 kilometers to the Islands of Sao Vicente Island, where they were forced to land to repair the engine.
-The repair lasted for almost two weeks, and the pilots continued their journey only on April 17.
-Having reached first to Porto Praia on the neighboring island of Santiago, the pilots turned to the southwest, and on the same day reached the Islands of St. Peter and Paul off the coast of Brazil, flying 1,700 kilometers and crossed the South Atlantic.
-For navigation, pilots used a sextant and a new instrument - the attitude indicator.
-However, the pilots were unlucky here - being driven in the stormy sea near the island, the plane lost one of the floats, plunged into the water with one wing and soon sank.
-The aviators were rescued by the Portuguese cruiser "Republika", which participated in the support of the flight.
-The cruiser took the pilots to the port of Fernando de Noronha.
+At 16:30 on 30 March 1922, Coutinho and Cabral took off from the Tagus naval base, located near the Belen tower in Lisbon.
+Late in the evening of the same day, having overcome about one and a half thousand kilometers, the pilots reached the Canary Islands, where they found that the fuel consumption was higher than the calculated one, and landed in Las Palmas.
+The trip resumed on April 5, the pilots covered 1,370 kilometers to the Islands of San Vicente Island, where they were forced to land for engine repairs.
+Repairs were delayed for almost two weeks, and the pilots continued their journey only on April 17.
+After flying first to Porto Praya on the neighboring island of Santiago, the pilots turned southwest, and on the same day reached the Islands of St. Peter and Paul off the coast of Brazil, flying 1,700 kilometers and crossing the South Atlantic.
+For navigation, the pilots used a sextant and a new device-an air horizon, the tests of which became the formal reason for the flight.
+However, here the pilots were not lucky-landing in rough seas near the island, the plane lost one of the floats, sank one wing into the water and soon sank.
+The aviators were rescued by the Portuguese cruiser Republica, which was involved in supporting the flight.
+The cruiser delivered the pilots to the port of the island of Fernando de Noronha.

 But this failure did not end the flight.
-With the support of the Brazilian government, brave aviators receive a third plane, to which the wife of the President of Brazil gave the name Santa Cruz.
-On 5 June, the plane was taken to Fernando de Noronha, and Coutinho and Cabral were finally able to finish the flight, first to Recife, then to Salvador da Bahia, then Vitoria, and from there to Rio de Janeiro.
+With the support of the Brazilian government, the brave aviators get a third plane, which the wife of the President of Brazil gave the name Santa Cruz.
+On June 5, the plane was delivered to Fernando de Noronha, and Coutinho and Cabral were finally able to finish the flight, going first to Recife, then to Salvador da Bahia, then to Vitoria, and from there to Rio de Janeiro.
 The flight was finally completed on June 17, when the seaplane landed on the waters of Guanabara Bay.
-Brazil greeted the airmen as heroes, on the waterfront was a huge, huge crowds, a welcoming speech was made by one of the pioneers of aviation Alberto Santos-Dumont, the Brazilian by origin.
+Brazil welcomed aviators as heroes, huge crowds gathered on the embankment, and one of the pioneers of aviation, Alberto Santos-Dumont, a Brazilian by birth, made a welcoming speech.
 The journey lasted 79 days, of which the actual flight time was only 62 hours and 26 minutes.
-Aviators overcame the air distance of 8383 kilometers (5,209 miles).
+The aviators covered a distance of 8,383 kilometers (5,209 miles) by air.

-A small film about the flight with unique documentary shots.
+A short film about the flight with unique documentary footage.